Morris School District Preschool Program

 Families may complete and submit a transportation request form at the time of registration.
 If you qualify for transportation, bussing will be accommodated for transportation to and from school within Morristown/Township locations only.

 Will there be tours of placement sites?

-Yes, site visits will be available in April, after placement results are shared with families.
+Yes, site visits will be available during the two weeks after placements letters are sent out.

 What are the options for before and after school child care?

 Most sites offer before and after care.
 Extra costs and other parameters regarding this before/after icare are set by each individual program, not by the district.